haddocking/haddocking.github.io/covid/index.md

 <hr>

+### Screening of approved drugs against the ACE2 receptor

+In addition the screening against the main protease we docked the virtual libray against the RNA dependent RNA polymerase (RdRp) as well.
+We used a truncated from of PDB 3entry [1R4L](https://www.rcsb.org/structure/1R4L) for the docking and the same compound conformers as for the Mpro screening.

+#### Screening results

+<iframe seamless frameborder="0" width="1200" height="2400" src="./covid_ace2_unambig.html"></iframe>

 ### Protocol
 #### Virtual library
 We considered approved drugs from the DrugBank dataset with molecular weight < 750 g/mol and > 5 heavy atoms.
 Some of these drugs act as prodrugs, i.e. they are inactive compounds that are metabolized into their active form after administration.
 When the data was available we collected the active form of the documented prodrugs, referred here as « Active Metabolites », from the PubChem database.
 We ended up with 1977 drugs and 50 active metabolites and we generated up to 500 conformers per compound using OpenEye.